mgoellnitz/dinistiq/index.md

 } // QualifiedInjection
 ```

-Only implementation annotated with the given qualifier are taken into account
+Only implementations annotated with the given qualifier are taken into account
 when performing the injection.

 ```Java